 Technology is transforming the way we think, the way we live, and the way we do things.
 The ultimate goal of technology is the advancement of our lives and works.
 Like any other field, technological innovations have a great impact on financial activities.
 In this 21st century, it’s impossible to ignore the implications of technology on financial services and it shouldn’t be.
 The integration of technology with financial activities & services can be inconceivable.
 As a result, today we have Fintech, a fabulous cocktail of finance and technology.

-- Top 10 Richest Person in Asia by Forbes
+- Top 10 Universities in the UK

 What is Fintech?